arturdryomov/pages/content/posts/2018-06-16-morning-fun.md

 and delegates this task to the QA team it will lead to unforeseen consequences.
 The worst case scenario — developers would not test their code at all since in their minds it is not their duty.
-The best case — corner cases would not be checked by developers themselves, leading to potential under-development of the scope.
+The best case — corner cases would not be checked by developers, leading to potential under-development of the scope.

 This is where we come back to Amazon.